DK2020 INITIATIVE

 The primary goal of LIFE ACT is to address complex challenges in climate action where solutions are not yet fully developed.
 The project emphasizes:

-Municipalities have increasingly adopted participatory approaches in their energy and climate planning processes to engage stakeholders effectively.
-Many have also incorporated living lab methodologies, extending their focus beyond CO2 reduction to include climate mitigation, liveability, and other broader aspects of sustainable development.
-The systematic framework developed by the 2ISECAP project offers additional value, particularly at the local level, by emphasizing the need for integrated and holistic energy planning.
-This approach ensures that all relevant elements are considered together, fostering more comprehensive and effective strategies.
+Danish municipalities are increasingly adopting participatory approaches in energy and climate planning to engage stakeholders effectively.
+Many have integrated living lab methodologies, expanding their focus beyond CO₂ reduction to encompass climate resilience, livability, and broader sustainability goals.
+The 2ISECAP project offers valuable living lab experience, serving as inspiration for advancing systematic frameworks for integrated and holistic energy planning at the local level, ensuring that all relevant factors are considered for more effective strategies.

 Regional and National Challenges